nickquirk/nextjs-project-template-basic/README.md

 # nextjs-project-template-basic

-This project was bootstrapped with a custom "Bleeding Edge" template.
+This project was bootstrapped with a custom template.

 ## ⚡ Tech Stack